Open-ISP/isp-trace-parser/README.md

 ## Contributing

-Interested in contributing to the source code or adding table configurations?
+Interested in contributing to the source code?
 Check out the [contributing instructions](https://github.com/Open-ISP/isp-trace-parser/blob/main/CONTRIBUTING.md), which also includes steps to install `isp-trace-parser` for development.

 Please note that this project is released with a [Code of Conduct](https://github.com/Open-ISP/isp-trace-parser/blob/main/CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License

 `isp-trace-parser` was created as a part of the [OpenISP project](https://github.com/Open-ISP).
 It is licensed under the terms of [GNU GPL-3.0-or-later](https://github.com/Open-ISP/isp-trace-parser/blob/main/LICENSE) licences.